databulle/DataForSEO-SERP-API-Python-Client/README.md

 The script will request the API to check for available results, then download the data for each done task and repeat while there are available results.

+## Contributing

+If you wish to contribute to this repository or to report an issue, please do this [on GitLab](https://gitlab.com/databulle/dataforseo-serp-api-python-client).